ai4nucleome/Polaris/README.md

 </div>

-- Using examples for single cell Hi-C and bulk cell Hi-C loop annotations are under **example folder**.
+- Using examples for single cell Hi-C and bulk cell Hi-C loop annotations are under [**example folder**](https://github.com/compbiodsa/Polaris/tree/master/example).
-- The scripts and data to **reproduce our analysis** can be found at: .
+- The scripts and data to **reproduce our analysis** can be found at: [**Polaris Reproducibility**]().

 > <b>NOTE:</b> We suggest users run Polaris on <b>GPU</b>.
 > You can run Polaris on CPU for loop annotations, but it is much slower than on GPU.

-> <b>NOTE:</b> If you encounter a `CUDA OUT OF MEMORY` error, please:
+> **Note:** If you encounter a `CUDA OUT OF MEMORY` error, please:
-> - Check the status of your GPU.
+> - Check your GPU's status and available memory.
-> - Try decreasing the `--batchsize` parameter.
+> - Reduce the --batchsize parameter.
+(The default value of 128 requires approximately 36GB of CUDA memory.
+Setting it to 24 will reduce the requirement to less than 10GB.)

 ## Documentation
 **Extensive documentation** can be found at: [Polaris Doc](https://polairs-doc.readthedocs.io/en/latest/).